 At Northern Illinois University, we recognize that each transportation option has an associated environmental impact, and we can actively reduce these impacts by making better transportation choices.

 According to the Illinois Green Fleets website, Northern Illinois University has a total of 143 "green" vehicles.
 These vehicles run full or partial alternative fuel sources.
 According to the site, NIU has 80 E-85 Ethanol, 19 B20 Biodeisel, 5 CNG (Concentrated Natural Gas), and 39 hybrid vehicles.
-Since its last update, the University has added several more alternative fuel vehicles including 3 all-electric trucks used by the Heating Plant and Building Services-Campus Recycling.
+Since its last update, the university has added several more alternative fuel vehicles including 3 all-electric trucks used by the Heating Plant and Building Services.

 The Borrow-a-Bike program provides currently-enrolled students, faculty and staff with a free and environmentally-friendly alternative mode of transportation for getting around campus.
 Bicycles are available at Campus Parking Services on a first-come, first-served basis.
 The program also provides a lock and helmet with every bike rental.

 The Huskie Line is paid for through student fees, and is free to use by anyone with a valid NIU ID.
 It is also available for public community use for a small fee.
 Use the Huskie Line website to explore the different bus routes and find the one that services your area.
 You can also use the Huskie Bus Tracker.
 This interactive map allows you to track the location of every bus at any given moment.
 The Huskie Line also offers a shuttle service to the Elburn train station which travels to the suburbs and major cities.